yuchengxj/Secure-sampling-benchmark/README.md

 bash Scripts/yao.sh -v test-sampling-main -IF <path of input random bits or partial noise>
 ```

+To view the comparison of protocols, run `python exp/plot_line`.
+Or use `bash exp/compare.sh` to re-execute all the protocols and plot (it is time-consuming).

 ### Use MPC-DP Benchmark as a Library